 New Orleans, New Options: A Reflection on the Ecomusicology Listening Room and Extended Session

 The 2012 joint AMS/SMT/SEM Conference in New Orleans featured for the first time an alternative format session in the form of a listening room.
 The Ecomusicology Listening Room (ELR) was on display in the Exhibit Hall of the Sheraton Hotel from November 1-3.
-Led by Mark Pedelty, design teams representing interest and study groups from the three Societies created seven listening stations exploring ecomusicology informed themes, including place making, animals and music, and sustainability.1 Each station consisted of a recording and a large-scale image.
+Led by Mark Pedelty, design teams representing interest and study groups from the three Societies created seven listening stations exploring ecomusicology informed themes, including place making, animals and music, and sustainability.[1.
+The groups involved were the Popular Music Study Group and the Ecocriticism Study Group of the AMS, and the Ecomusicology Special Interest Group and the Special Interest Group for Sound Studies of the SEM.]
+Each station consisted of a recording and a large-scale image.
 Alongside the exhibit was a plaque presenting scholarly literature that informed the design of the listening rooms.
 Visitors experienced the stations through headphones and iPods or their mobile phones using QR codes.
 The sound-and-image pairs were also presented live during a conference session pertaining to the ELR.